zamiang/zamiang-dot-com/posts/_posts/2015-04-20-freelancing-as-travel-nursing.md

 'There be dragons' when applying a model from a formal field and to an informal field like programming.
 Why not think about hiring freelancers as bringing in reinforcements.
 Have an engineer join the organization for a short period of time.
 Maybe if you treat people like they are integral to to the success of something awesome, they will act like it.

-This role of 'make stuff more awesome' is an abstract, traditionally full-time role, but I wonder if it makes sense in our current tech climate.

 Nurse!